 The Kentucky legislature did not authorize Medicaid expansion, which was a concern for Senate President Robert Stivers.
 However, Kentucky’s Medicaid eligibility rules are defined in state regulations, which can be changed by executive order.
 Accordingly, legislative approval was not needed.

 While Medicaid expansion was secure during its first couple years, analysis by the Rockefeller Institute indicated that the lack of legislative approval could leave the program in jeopardy after Beshear leaves office.
-That is exactly the scenario facing the state in the fall of 2015, with the future of Medicaid expansion largely dependent on the path chosen by Governor-elect Bevin, who will be sworn into office in December 2015.
+That is exactly the scenario facing the state under Governor Bevin’s administration.

 Bevin would be able to roll back Medicaid expansion without legislative action, although he backed off from that tactic very early on, favoring an 1115 waiver to make changes to the existing program instead.
 If HHS approves Kentucky HEALTH, Kentucky would be the first state to eliminate straight Medicaid expansion (as called for in the ACA, with no state-based variations) and replace it with a state-specific waiver.